-Here a few suggestions for those in Myoko during this early season which has found us lacking in snow.
+Here a few suggestions for those visitors in Myoko during the winter early season.
 This is great chance to experience some great culture and local sights.
+If there isn’t enough of the famous powder early season, don’t be disappointed, get out and see some of the great Myoko sights.

 There are a couple of great places that you can visit in Arai, both while free will require a call just to let them know you are coming.
 You can visit both places below in one day as they are close to each other.
 Also you should swing by for lunch as the great sushi restaurants near the train station.
 Try Yamato Sushi and Sushi Yoshi.